chaotic-aur/toolbox/README.md

   Builds the package in a container using systed-nspawn.
   `$INPUTDIR` is the result of a `prepare`

+- `chaotic makepwd $@`

+  Prepare and build all packages in the current directory.

 - `chaotic sync`

   It syncs package interference.